 Edinburgh and South East Scotland

 Edinburgh and South East Scotland City Region agreed a growth deal with the Scottish and UK Governments in August 2018 for investment worth over £1.3bn.
-Partners in the region are now considering the form of a wider REP for the long term.
+Partners in the region have agreed to develop a regional Growth Framework, with strong support for development of regional collaboration on economic development and infrastructure investment.

 A private sector led Regional Enterprise Council (REC) has been formed, chaired by Leanne Dempster CEO of Hibernian FC.
 The Council comprises representatives from small, medium, and large enterprises from across the region.
 The REC will look to develop closer working between the public, private, and third sectors and to champion the regional growth deal nationally and internationally to encourage investment opportunities.